 Life on the farm has certain dangers.
 It’s the nature of a farmer’s job.
 Hazards that come with things like equipment operation can become less threatening over time because we deal with them day in and day out.
 A simple reminder can go a long way.
-This week, Jason Jackson shares helpful, potentially life-and-limb-saving safety reminders to keep in mind while operating equipment.
+This week, Jason Jackson shares helpful, potentially life-saving safety reminders to keep in mind while operating equipment.

 The first thing to keep in mind when working with tractors on your farm is to be cautious of the loader arms and bucket.
 Before operating, be 100% certain that your bucket is secured to the loader arms.
 Having a never-ending list of tasks to get done on the farm sometimes leads to rushing to complete them.
-But, when it comes to working with heavy equipment and machinery, it’s important to take your time.
+But when it comes to working with heavy equipment and machinery, it’s important to take your time.